 The oldest wall has been built in Britain.
 According to archaeologists, during the Middle Bronze Age between ca. 1500-1000 BC.
 However, the Celtic king Lud lived in the first century, if we may trust the manuscript Historia Regum Britanniae ‘the history of the kings of Britain’ written in the twelfth century.
-So, archaeologists and historians have some ground to cover together, if they want to connect King Lud with this wall.
+So, archaeologists and historians have some ground to cover together if they want to connect King Lud with this wall.
 King Lud is tradionally considered the founder of the city of Trinovantum, i.e. London.

 Location of his intrenchments is halfway east of the imaginary north-south line, between the villages Croxton Kerrial and Sproxton in Leicestershire.
 The banks and ditches contained within the around 1.3 kilometers long constraint area, are an average of 20 meters wide.
 Earthworks include three parallel banks separated by two ditches.
 Quite an obstacle course.

 The earthworks between Croxton Kerrial and Sproxton may be part of an extensive prehistoric boundary system, stretching from around Northampton all the way to the river Humber.
 This boundary system, or wall, is known as the Jurassic Spine.
 The King Lud’s Entrenchments are aligned at right angles to the main components of this system.

 Although not the completely identical to the course of the earthworks, there is a long-distance hiking trail of ca. 240 kilometers called the Viking Way that follows more or less the Jurassic Spine boundary system.
 The Viking Way was set up to reflect the former Danelaw territories.
 The Viking Way starts/end at the river Humber in the north, and ends at Rutland Water near Oakham in the south.
 At Section 12, just north of the former military airfield, you come across -in a right angle of the path- King Lud’s Intrenchments at its eastern end.